NetworksAreMadeOfString/ZenPacks.rhybudd.alerts/README.rst

 5. Click on the plus sign ('+') to add a new notification.

-6. From the dialog box, specify the name of the notification and select the ``Rhybudd GCM Alert`` action.
+6. From the dialog box, specify the name of the notification and select the ``Send Alert to Rhybudd`` action.

 7. Enable the notification and add a trigger to be associated with this action.

 8. Click on the ``Contents`` tab.

-9. Add the device ID found in step 2.
+9. Add the GCM ID found in step 3

 10. Click on the ``Submit`` button.